python-cmd2/cmd2/docs/unfreefeatures.rst

   - More concise
   - ``.pfeedback()`` destination is controlled by :ref:`quiet` parameter.

-.. _quiet:

 color
 =====

+Text output can be colored by wrapping it in the ``colorize`` method.

-.. automethod:: cmd2.Cmd.do_quit
+.. automethod:: cmd2.Cmd.colorize

-Quiet
+.. _quiet:

+quiet
 =====

 Controls whether ``self.pfeedback('message')`` output is suppressed;